JSMarsh813/PetProfileTailor/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+How It's Made:

+Optimizations:

+Potential Future Optimizations:

+########### Lessons Learned

+1. Problem:

+When trying to install npm install -D @tailwindcss/forms I kept Getting an error code:

+npm ERR! code EWORKSPACESCONFIG npm ERR! workspaces config expects an Array

+Result: Tried a few things after googling, but what ended up fixing it was deleting the workspaces in my package.json and redoing the npm install -D @tailwindcss/forms"

+2. Problem: Needed to install multiple packages for a tailwind component

+I kept getting "module not found errors" but after installing the modules with npm they worked.